Known uses of this trope:

 - The deregulation of the Swedish railroad system has not been a painless affair, and what with one thing and the other, it's reached the point where train travel in the winter means there will be hideous delays — assuming the departure isn't cancelled outright.note It got to the point where SJ (the largest of the passenger train operators) ran ads that had SJ employees go to absurd lengths to avoid telling people where they worked, ending with a tag that essentially boiled down to "We're sorry!
 We'll do better!
 We Don't Suck Anymore!"

 - Most people in the UK hated the Go Compare adverts featuring the "Go Compare" song.
 After around a year or so (maybe more) of generally not realising the public hated their adverts, they started creating adverts in which the Go Compare singer is punished in numerous ways.
 They seem to have stopped now, but the character no longer sings, instead being portrayed as more meek and normal.
 It hasn't stopped the adverts being played excessively on TV.
 Later commercials have the singer pitching new ideas on how to advertise Go Compare, which are all really bad.
-Makes one wonder if they are going for a "Our commercials could have been worse" angle.
+The character then faded into the background of the Llandofsavingmoneyandgettingtherightdealgogogompare ads, which initially showed him as driving the tour bus to the Welsh village, before both he and the bus disappeared from the campaign.
+In 2015, they rode the backlash-to-the-backlash (many people having found the "punishing" ads mean-spirited), portraying the singer's triumphant return playing to a packed concert hall of fans.